DynaBots/site/_posts/2014-05-22-heuristic_evaluation_of_the_nintendo_wii.md

 Exercise Summary
 We chose to do a heuristic evaluation of the app Flipboard, because it is a relatively popular news consumption platform.
 We started the evaluation on a Windows tablet, and then switched to an Android tablet and an Android smartphone to find out if there were platform differences.

-{% image default "Photos & Videos/Flipboard Heuristic Evaluation/heuristic evaluation flipboard.jpg" alt="Screenshots from the heuristic evaluation of Flipboard"  %}
+{% image default "Photos & Videos/6-06 Flipboard Heuristic Evaluation/heuristic evaluation flipboard.jpg" alt="Screenshots from the heuristic evaluation of Flipboard"  %}

 ### Reflections on this Technique